oss/calendarmod/README.md

 ### Version Update
-Make sure you are using one of the stable version
+Make sure you are using one of the stable version.
+Update to the newest minor version.
-- **v0.1.7**: first stable version
+- **v0.1.8**: first stable version

 <br>